tobyndax/GPUImageProcessing/README.md

 ## Windows Visual Studio 2017
 Right click the GPUImageProcessing folder, select open folder (VS).
 The project should configure itself, select the startup app and build.

-SDL dll's are included in the repo for Windows.